manikmagar/mm-blog-data/blog/2016/06/Moving-From-Wordpress-to-baking-with-JBake-on-VPS.md

 type=post
 tags=JBake, Static Blogging
 status=published
 summary=If my wordpress cache plugin is going to serve static html pages to users to improve performance then, do I really need wordpress, php, mysql setup?
 Can I not just generate a static website and serve that?
-That is why I moved to baking my blog a with JBake. githubIssueId=2
+That is why I moved to baking my blog with JBake. githubIssueId=2
 ~~~~~~